daithioc95/MS1/README.md

 ##### Contact
 The contact section is designed using a bootstrap form.
+This form is not active and when activated, a message prompt is given to the user.
 An icon is used to transition into this section with relevant information prompted to contact the web developer.

 ##### Footer
 I included a simple footer design, I used font awesome icons to represent each link.